 WHERE YOUR WATER COMES FROM

 MWRA supplies wholesale water to local water departments in 48 communities: 42 in greater Boston and the MetroWest areas and three in Central Massachusetts.
 MWRA also provides a back-up water supply to three other communities.

 HOW WATER GETS TO YOUR TAP

 MWRA's water comes from the Quabbin Reservoir, about 65 miles west of Boston, and the Wachusett Reservoir, about 35 miles west of Boston.
-The two reservoirs combined supplied an average of 200 million gallons per day to consumers in 2014.
-The Quabbin alone can hold a supply of 4-year supply of water.
+The two reservoirs combined supplied an average of 200 million gallons per day to consumers in 2017.
+The Quabbin alone can hold a supply of five-year supply of water.

 The reservoirs are filled naturally.
 Rain and snow fall onto watersheds (protected land around reservoirs) and eventually turn into streams that flow into reservoirs.
 This water comes into contact with soil, rock, plants and other material as it follows its path.
 This process helps to clean the water, and it can also dissolve and carry very small amounts of material into the reservoir.